Skip to content

 2. Download Python: From the guide, select the link corresponding to the operating system and download the latest version of Python.

-2. Verify Installation: After installation, open a command line interface and run the following command to check the installed version of Python:
+4. Verify installation: After installation, open a command line interface and run the following command to check the installed version of Python.
+The expected output should be Python 3.X or another version that is greater than 3.7.

 python3 -V